ibmo96/QSX/README.md

-# OQS-MOFF
+# Quantum-Safe Nginx (QSX)

-This is the official OQS-MOFF tool for setting up and prototpying a quantum-secure NGINX server.
+This is the official QSX tool for setting up and prototpying a quantum-secure NGINX server.

 ## PREFIX